kentliau/kentliau/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning procedural generation - wave function collapse
-- 👯 I’m looking to collaborate on game development and/or adult industry
+- 👯 I’m looking to collaborate on game development
 - 💬 Ask me about my woodworking saws
 - 📫 How to reach me: kentliau@gmail.com
 - 😄 Pronouns: he/him
+- ⚡ Fun fact: I am into teledildonics or any adult industry

 <!--
 **kentliau/kentliau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.